aciccarello/ciccarello.me/_recipes/2021-02-01-broccoli-mousse.md

 ## Directions

+1. Preheat oven to 375 °F (190 °C)
 1. Butter the ramekins and set aside
 1. Cook the broccoli in a pot of boiling water till cooked (about 5 minutes)
 1. Drain and puree in a food processor until it forms a paste
 1. Add cream to a pot and bring to a boil
 1. Add the broccoli puree, nutmeg, and lemon juice and mix well
 1. Cook, stirring frequently, until cream is absorbed, about 3 to 5 minutes and remove from heat
-1. Add the parmesan cheeese, garlic, and season to taste
+1. Add the parmesan cheese, garlic, and season to taste
 1. Add eggs one at a time and beat them into the mix
 1. Divide among prepared ramekins and set iin baking tray/dish
-1. Add hot water to come halffway up the sides of ramekins
+1. Add hot water to come halfway up the sides of ramekins
 1. Cover the baking dish with foil and bake until they set, 25-30 minutes
 1. Remove from the oven and allow to rest
 1. Can be served in a ramekin or flipped upside down on a plate